 Mid Back (Thoracic) Pain

-November 9, 2009 by tranquilitycs
+November 9, 2009

 Mid Back or Thoracic Pain occurs a lot less frequently than lower back or neck pain.
 It’s my theory that it occurs less often because the mid back is protected by the ribs, as well as, because it has less range of motion than other areas of the spine.
 More protection, less motion, less risk of injury.
 (The Dr. Funk theory…lol!)